 The registration process, and the advantages to the user of requiring registration, are explained in Registration.

-Controlling access to Zendesk Support with the email whitelist and blacklist
+Controlling access to Zendesk Support with the email allowlist and blocklist

-The email whitelist and blacklist, shown when you select Anybody can submit tickets, are used to restrict access to Zendesk Support.
-For example, you can accept user registrations and support requests from users who have email addresses in the email domains you add to the whitelist.
-You can then reject all other users by adding an asterisk (*) to the blacklist.
-If you're not setting up a restricted Zendesk, leave both the whitelist and blacklist blank.
+The email allowlist and blocklist, shown when you select Anybody can submit tickets, are used to restrict access to Zendesk Support.
+For example, you can accept user registrations and support requests from users who have email addresses in the email domains you add to the allowlist.
+You can then reject all other users by adding an asterisk (*) to the blocklist.
+If you're not setting up a restricted Zendesk, leave both the allowlist and blocklist blank.

-The whitelist and blacklist are explained in more detail in Permitting only users with approved email addresses to submit tickets (restricted).
+The allowlist and blocklist are explained in more detail in Permitting only users with approved email addresses to submit tickets (restricted).

 As mentioned above, you can also restrict access using IP restrictions.
-This is a feature available in the Enterprise version of Zendesk.
-For more information, see Restricting access to your Zendesk using IP restrictions.
+For more information, see Restricting access to Zendesk Support and your Help Center using IP restrictions.

 Registration message and verification email notifications